Please reach us at info@go-mtc.com if you cannot find an answer to your question.

 Can the blade be rebuilt?

 Yes, as long as the erosion has not continued into the shoulder area (See our design page) the teeth can be replaced repeatedly.
-It is not uncommon to see a blade last 50,000′ to 75,000′ with regular hardfacing replacement and teeth maintenance.
+It is not uncommon to see a blade last 50,000′ to 75,000′ with regular teeth maintenance.
 A (1″) tooth costs $125 to replace in our shop.
 Or $75 each for field replacements (1″, 1.5″ are $100).
 As long as the operator keeps an eye on any tooth missing the PDC cutters and stops using it prior to shoulder damage, we can fix it.
 Over and over.
 Refreshing the hardfacing on the sides is key as well.
-Look at the videos on the gallery page for tips to make the blades last longer. https://youtu.be/r97wIN73MD4
+Look at the videos on the gallery page for tips to make the blades last longer.

 Can we replace teeth ourselves?

 Yes, it is simple quick and easy.
 You will need an oxy/acetylene cutting torch or plasma cutter to remove the old tooth.
 Bevel out the tooth socket and weld the new tooth in.
 Nothing special about the process at all.
 New teeth (1″) are available for $75.
-Here is a video explaining how to do it: https://youtu.be/u1kG2VWa0Qg

 What causes PDC insert damage?